Karimade/Karimade/README.md

 # Hi there! 👋 I'm Karim Adel

-Welcome to my GitHub profile!
-I'm passionate about machine learning and data science.
-Here, you'll find a mix of my personal projects and contributions to the open-source community.
+I'm passionate about machine learning, data science, and backend development.
+As a junior .NET developer, I enjoy building web applications and APIs using C# and the .NET framework.
+Here, you'll find a mix of my personal projects in these fields, along with my contributions to the open-source community.
+I'm always eager to learn, collaborate, and contribute to exciting projects!

 ## 🌱 Currently Learning